YexuanXiao/cppwinrtplus/nuget/readme.md

 Please read the [repository](https://github.com/YexuanXiao/cppwinrtplus)'s README.md for usage instructions.

+## Changelog

+C++/WinRT can now be compiled as C++ modules.
+Compared to PCH, using C++ modules will reduce memory requirements by more than half.

+2026/2/25: The NuGet package now includes cppwinrt.exe with x86, x64, and arm64.
+2026/2/24: C++/WinRT can now be compiled as C++ modules.
+See the [blog post](./about_module.md) for details.
+2026/2/22: Removed support for C++17 and C++/CX.
+Existing projects need to upgrade their C++ standard to C++20.

+The following content is from the original C++/WinRT documentation and remains a valuable resource.

 ## Overview

 Please visit [Microsoft.Windows.CppWinRT](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/) for official Microsoft-signed builds of the NuGet package.
 See also the [C++/WinRT](https://aka.ms/cppwinrt/vsix/) VSIX, which provides C++/WinRT project templates and debug visualization.